m-Py/minDiff/README.md

 79 79 79
 ```

-The `survey` data set has 237 entries, which can be fit equally into three group.
-In this case, we are lucky that all groups are of the same size.
+The `survey` data set has 237 entries, which can be assigned to three groups of equal size.
 If the data set had not been a multiplier of the group number, `createGroups()` would have created groups that are of similar size.

- Let's see how successful our attempt was to create equal groups:
+Let's see how successful our attempt was to create equal groups with regards to student age:

 ```S
 > tapply(equal$Age, equal$newSet, mean)